 Pilonidal Sinus Causes and Risk Factors

 The exact cause of pilonidal sinus has yet to be fully understood.
-But several factors contribute to its development:
+However, several factors are believed to contribute to its development.
+These pilonidal cyst causes may include:

 - Hair Follicle Irritation: Friction and prolonged pressure in the buttock area can lead to hair follicles becoming inflamed and infected.